alecksandr26/mem-c/README.md

 ## Overview

 **mem-c** is a simple memory allocator that uses a heap data structure with the **mmap** Linux syscall to manage dynamic memory allocation, *just for educational purpose*.
-The current implementation has a worst-case time complexity of `O(n * log n)` for chunk searches, but in average cases, it achieves `O(log n)` runtimes.
+The current implementation has a worst-case time complexity of `O(log n)`  runtimes.
 The allocator is designed to support various memory management features, memory pagination, chunk merging, and future plans for more sophisticated functionalities like garbage collection and arenas (user-defined memory spaces).
 The project is still evolving, and further optimizations are planned.
 Currently, the allocator likely only works on **64-bit** CPU machines.

 ## Installation